tryretool/react-take-home/README.md

 This is a frontend exercise that will give you the chance to see what kind of things we build at Retool!

 We'd like to build a mini-version of Retool - (mostly on the drag and drop side of Retool).
-  * We should have a list of possible components that can be created (buttons, inputs, dropdowns, and tables)
+  * We should have a list of buttons that create components  (buttons, inputs, dropdowns, and tables)
-  * The components can be rearranged via drag and drop (resizing not needed!)
+  * When a user clicks one of the buttons, a component should appear somewhere on the canvas.
+  * The user should be able to drag components around the canvas.
+(In the real Retool, other components will move out of the way to make room for the component, but you don't need to do this for your version.)
   * The positions of the components should be remembered across page refreshes. (what's the easiest way to store data on a browser?)

 We have a basic starter app is also provided under the `./app` directory so you don't have to start from scratch.
 It'll look something like this to start off with: